Windsor Castle, Stonehenge & Bath

 - Hotel Pick-up & Drop-off

-The first stop on our tour is the ancestral home of the British monarchy and the largest occupied castle in the world.
+The first stop on our tour is Windsor Castle, the ancestral home of the British monarchy and the largest occupied castle in the world.

 As you walk around the impressive grounds, it is almost hard to believe that successive kings and queens have been living here for over 900 years.
-Today, this beautiful castle is a favoured weekend residence of Her Majesty The Queen.
+You'll see why this beautiful castle was a favoured weekend residence of Her Late Majesty The Queen.

 Visit the historic city of Bath, where the ancient meets the modern world.
 Here, you can visit the world-famous Roman Baths or enjoy time to explore the city at your own pace - the choice is yours!